segmentio/segment-docs/src/connections/reverse-etl/manage-retl.md

 ## Supported object and arrays

-When you set up destination actions in Reverse ETL, depending on the destination, some [mapping fields](/docs/connections/reverse-etl/setup/#step-4-create-mappings) may require data to be in the form of an [object](/docs/connections/reverse-etl/manage-retl/#object-mapping) or [array](/docs/connections/reverse-etl/manage-retl/#array-mapping).
+When you set up destination actions in Reverse ETL, depending on the destination, some [mapping fields](/docs/connections/reverse-etl/setup/#step-4-create-mappings) may require data as an [object](/docs/connections/reverse-etl/manage-retl/#object-mapping) or [array](/docs/connections/reverse-etl/manage-retl/#array-mapping).

 ### Object mapping
 You can send data to a mapping field that requires object data.
 An example of object mapping is an `Order completed` model with a `Products` column that’s in object format.